 Researchers generally agree that neural network models are difficult to train.
 One of the biggest issues is the large number of hyperparameters to specify and optimize.
-The number of hidden layers, activation functions, optimizers, learning rate, regularization—the list goes on.
+The list goes on, including the number of hidden layers, activation functions, optimizers, learning rate, and regularization.

-Tuning these hyperparameters can improve neural network models greatly.
+Tuning these hyperparameters can significantly improve neural network models.
 For us, as data scientists, building neural network models is about solving an optimization problem.
-We want to find the minima (global, or sometimes local) of the objective function by gradient-based methods, such as gradient descent.
+We want to find the minima (global or sometimes local) of the objective function by gradient-based methods, such as gradient descent.

-Of all the gradient descent hyperparameters, the learning rate (schedule) is one of the most critical ones for good model performance.
-In this article, we will explore the learning rate, and explain why it’s crucial to schedule our learning rate during model training.
+Of all the gradient descent hyperparameters, the learning rate is one of the most critical ones for good model performance.
+In this article, we will explore this parameter and explain why scheduling our learning rate during model training is crucial.

 What is the learning rate in neural networks?